alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-meaning-taqwa.md

 note: true
 locale: en
 lang: en
-excerpt: "Observing Taqwa entails obeying all that Allah has ordered and abstaining from all that He has forbidden.
+summary: "Observing Taqwa entails obeying all that Allah has ordered and abstaining from all that He has forbidden.
 Thus, a Muslim should abide by the actions and sayings which Muslims are ordered to follow and abstain from prohibited deeds and sayings."
 ---

 ### Question: